JetBrains/pty4j/README.md

     // free up resources.
     pty.close();

-The operating systems currently supported by JPty are: FreeBSD, Linux, OSX and Solaris.
+The operating systems currently supported by pty4j are: Linux, OSX and Windows.

 **Note that this library is not yet fully tested on all platforms.**

 ## Changes

+    0.2 | 03-08-2013 | Linux and Windows supported.
     0.1 | 20-07-2013 | Initial version.

 ## License